 2002 Farm Bill (P.L.
 107-171) or Current Law (as indicated) House-Passed (July 27, 2007) Farm Bill (H.R.
 2419) Senate-Passed (Dec.
 14, 2007) Farm Bill (H.R.
-2419 with amendments) Forest Biomass for Energy No provision.
+2419 EAS) Forest Biomass for Energy No provision.
 (Would be appended as Section 9018.)
 Section 9019.
 New competitive research and development program to encourage the use of woody biomass for bioenergy production.
 Provides mandatory CCC funding of \$15 million for each of FY2008 through FY2012.
-Section 9012.
+Section 9013.
 Same program as H.R.
 2419, but with discretionary (not mandatory) funding of \$5 million for each of FY2008 through FY2012.
 Community Wood Energy Program No provision.
 Section 9019.
 New program to provide matching grants to State and local governments to acquire community wood energy systems for public buildings and to implement a community wood energy plan.
 Authorizes discretionary funding of such sums as are necessary.
-Section 9013.
+Section 9014.
 Same program as H.R.
 2419, but with discretionary funding of \$5 million for each of FY2008 through FY2012.
 Supplementing Corn as an Ethanol Feedstock No provision.
 Section 9020.
 New grant program for demonstration of supplementing corn as an ethanol feedstock with sweet sorghum and switchgrass.
 The program permits grants of up to \$1 million each to no more than 20 universities for three-year demonstration programs.
 Authorizes CCC funding of \$20 million.
 No provision.
+Biochar Research, Development and Demonstration No provision.
+No provision.
+Section 9012.
+Creates a program of competitive grants for research and demonstration of the production and use of biochar in the agricultural sector.
+Provides discretionary funding of \$3 million for each of FY2008 through FY2012.